-For current admission criteria, reference the webpage for the program of interest: lowa MBA and Professional Certificates.
+For current admission criteria, reference program of interest webpage: lowa MBA and Certificate-only Admissions.

 B. Application Procedure

 All applicants must complete the program's requisite application, provide official copies of transcripts from all institutions attended, and submit an updated resume.
 Other supporting documentation may be requested.
 Additional application requirements and deadlines are outlined in each program's application materials.